microsoft/CNTK/Documentation/Documents/Network Description Language.md

 `timeStep` – \[default = 1\] number of time steps toward the past and future

-`defaultHiddenActivity` – \[default = 0.1\] default value to use when passing the sequence bounday or when the value is missing.
+`defaultHiddenActivity` – \[default = 0.1\] default value to use when passing the sequence boundary or when the value is missing.

 #### Returns